 Scratch that!
 We agree, Fluffy, but the fact is, without proper dental care, 70 percent of cats will show signs of oral disease by the age of three.
 However, with the help of your pet-lover, you can actually have healthy teeth and gums for nine lives and counting.

 Healthy diet gives Tigger something to smile about.

-Feeding your German Rex a good, quality dry food like Iams, and some wet food other than bratwurst, will help remove the bacterial plaque that can harden into tartar (not to be confused with the sauce, folks).
+Feeding your German Rex a good, quality dry food and some wet food other than bratwurst, will help remove the bacterial plaque that can harden into tartar (not to be confused with the sauce, folks).
 Your vet may recommend special dental dry foods that are designed to reduce plaque and tartar, especially if your kitty is prone to dental problems because of his breed or genetic history: Did Muffin Sr. have a nice smile?

 Lend a paw.
 Brush your cat’s teeth.

 Brushing your cat’s teeth is one of those moments where you picture an utter catastrophe, but it’s one of the most effective ways to attack the dental plaque that cause tooth decay, gum disease – you get the picture.
 Cats young and old can be trained to accept having their teeth brush.
 The first step is them admitting they need their teeth cleaned.
 The next is using a gentle cloth and water for short periods, working your way to proper brushing with a pet toothpaste.
 Scratching behind your ears?
 Your vet can show you how to brush your Tabby’s teeth for the first time.

 Dry dental cat food is another top-cat way to reduce the amount of tartar on Tiger’s teeth.
 Me-WOW.

 Dental checkups – open up and say ‘meow’.